dougrichards13/PiAI/README.md

 *A production-ready AI toolkit for the Raspberry Pi 5, brought to you by [Smart Factory](https://smartfactory.io)*

+**NOTICE: This project is still in beta-testing.
+There is a good chance that if it works it won't work great.
+We will remove this notice label when the testing is successsful.
+Until then the bug log will be empty (i.e. we will only track bugs post release).**

 ---

 ## 🎯 What is PiAI?